-Figure 2 summarises NZO's share price performance over the last five years to 18 August 2017, relative to the NZX50 Capital Index and the 3-month forward Brent Crude oil futures price.
+Figure 2 summarises NZO's share price performance over the last five years to 27 September 2017, relative to the NZX50 Capital Index and the 3-month forward Brent Crude oil futures price.
 This illustrates that NZO has underperformed the wider New Zealand market over the period, falling from a high of \$1.20 in February 2013 to a low of \$0.39 in January 2016.
 However, its performance has been consistent with the difficult global macroeconomic conditions for oil and gas companies over the last five years, as shown by the strong correlation between NZO's share price and oil price expectations.
+The recent difference between NZO's share price movements and oil price expectations have been due to two distinguishable events.
+First, the announcement of NZO's sale of its 15% stake in Kupe in November 2016, and second, the announcement of the Zeta Offer in August 2017.